sduquer/sduquer.github.io/_posts/2022-07-20-drone-ai-project.md

 ##  Let's see it in action!
 {% include youtube.html id='iUnWrxdl2SY' %}

-The above video shows one of the fist
+The above video shows one of the first flights of the drone.
+The main goal was to build a quadcopter